 Dates are subject to change due to weather and church scheduling conflicts, so guests are encouraged to contact Poetry@ebenezerame.org for schedule confirmations.
-Official announcements are available at least 3 weeks in advance.
+Official announcements (flyers, email announcements and social media postings) are available at least 3 weeks in advance.
 All Poetry & Praise Open Mic services are free and open to the community.
 A free-will offering is accepted.
 Celebrations most often include performances by the Malcolm X Drummers and Dancers.
 Refreshments (heavy hors d'oeuvres) are served.
 All ages are welcomed.
 Inquiries, comments and membership requests to join the Ebenezer A.M.E.
 Church Poetry Ministry may be directed to Poetry@ebenezerame.org or the Poetry Ministry Hotline at 301.265.8254.

 Be in touch at Poetsistahjoy@aol.com and let me know what you think of my new website.
 Let me know what you'd like to see that's not currently posted.
 I'll display the most frequently asked questions, and my replies, so everybody benefits.

-I hope to post upcoming events soon, but for now you can find information about most of my events on my Facebook page, "Sistah Joy Alford" or my Business Facebook page, "Sistah Joy Alford - Poetry," which I'll be using less now that this new website is at least partially completed.
+I will post my public upcoming events on this website.
+You can also obtain information about other poetry events (not just mine!) on my Facebook page, "Sistah Joy Alford" or my Business Facebook page, "Sistah Joy Alford - Poetry."

 Each of my three collections of poetry are available by contacting me at P. O. Box 2073, Clinton, MD 20735.